 \section{Introduction}

 Let $G$ be a graph.
-A \textit{subdivision} of $G$, denoted by $\mathsf{T}G$, is a graph obtained from $G$ by replacing each of its edges into internally vertex disjoint paths.
+A \textit{subdivision} of $G$, denoted by $\mathsf{T}G$, is a graph obtained from $G$ by replacing each of its edges with internally vertex disjoint paths.
 Subdivisions play an important role in graph theory.
-One of the important results on subdivisions dated back to 1930s where Kuratowski \cite{Kur30} showed that a graph is not planar if and only if it contains a subdivision of a complete graph on five vertices or a subdivision of a complete bipartite graph with three vertices in each partition.
+One of the important results on subdivisions dates back to 1930s where Kuratowski \cite{Kur30} showed that a graph is not planar if and only if it contains a subdivision of a complete graph on five vertices or a subdivision of a complete bipartite graph with three vertices in each part.

 Mader \cite{Mad67} initiated the study of the relation between the average degree of a graph and the size of its largest clique subdivisions.
 For integer $t > 0$, let $d(t)$ be the minimum number $d$ such that every graph with average degree at least $d$ contains a subdivision of a complete graph $K_t$.
 Mader \cite{Mad67} showed the existence of $d(t)$ in 1967.
 Mader \cite{Mad67}, and independently Erd\H{o}s and Hajnal \cite{EH69} conjectured that $d(t) = O(t^2)$.
 Subsequently, Mader \cite{Mad72} showed that $O(2^t)$ is an upper bound of $d(t)$.
-In 1990s, Koml\'os and Szemer\'edi \cite{K-Sz-1, K-Sz-2}, and independently, Bollob\'as and Thomassen \cite{BT98} confirmed this conjecture.
+In 1990s, Koml\'os and Szemer\'edi \cite{K-Sz-1, K-Sz-2}, and independently, Bollob\'as and Thomason \cite{BT98} confirmed this conjecture.
 As for lower bound, Jung \cite{Jung70} observed that disjoint union of complete regular bipartite graphs give the lower bound of $d(t) = \Omega(t^2)$.
 Hence, $d(t) = \Theta(t^2)$.

 In order to achieve a subdivision of a complete graph of size linear to the average degree, some additional conditions, such as minimum girth conditions, are needed to eliminate the extremal examples.
 In fact, Mader \cite{Mad99} conjectured that every $C_4$-free graph of average degree $d$ contains a $\tk_{\Omega(d)}$.
 K\"uhn and Osthus \cite{KO02, KO06} proved that every graph with sufficiently large girth contains a $\tk_{\delta(G)+1}$.
 They \cite{KO04} also showed the existence of $\tk_{d/\log^{12} d}$ in every $C_4$-free graph of average degree $d$.
 In \cite{BLS15}, Balogh, Liu and Sharifzadeh proved Mader's conjecture assuming the graph is $C_6$-free.
 Liu and Montgomery \cite{liu2017proof} completely resolved this conjecture recently.